evanberkowitz/supervillain/supervillain/measurement.rst

 but, as advertised some observables only make sense when $W\neq 1$.

 .. autoclass :: supervillain.observable.Constrained
     :members:

+We can restrict observables to only one action if need be.
+(Usually this only makes sense as a stop-gap while the observable is implemented for that action.)

+.. autoclass :: supervillain.observable.NotVillain
+    :members:
+.. autoclass :: supervillain.observable.OnlyVillain
+    :members:
+.. autoclass :: supervillain.observable.NotWorldline
+    :members:
+.. autoclass :: supervillain.observable.OnlyWorldline
+    :members:

 We can use these to control the inclusion in an ensemble's autocorrelation computation.